Migrant mom details daughter's death after ICE detention in emotional testimony

 Migrant kids allege sex assault, retaliation by AZ border agentsJuly 10, 201904:09

-Juárez has filed a wrongful death legal claim against the U.S. government seeking $60 million for the child’s death.
+Juárez has filed a wrongful death claim against the government seeking $60 million for the child’s death.

 The hearing Wednesday comes amid heightened criticism of the Trump administration following government and media reports of squalid conditions for migrants in U.S. custody with the influx of asylum-seeking families at the border.
 Several children have died this year in U.S. custody or shortly after being released.

-President Donald Trump has pushed back against reports of poor conditions for children, and Kevin McAleenan, acting secretary of DHS, which oversees CBP, has said the reports are "unsubstantiated."
-The administration has also blamed overcrowded conditions on Democrats.
+President Donald Trump has pushed back against reports of poor conditions for children, and Kevin McAleenan, acting secretary of the Department of Homeland Security, which oversees CBP, has said the reports are "unsubstantiated."
+The administration has also blamed overcrowded conditions on the Democrats.

 At the hearing, which was titled “Kids in Cages: Inhumane Treatment at the Border,” Rep. Jamie Raskin, D-Md., described allegations of "dangerous overcrowding," widespread sickness, "pervasive medical inattention," sexual assaults and the "systemic abuse of migrants."